-Our mission is to provide services for people with disabilities so that they are able to lead self-directed lives and to educate the general public about disability-related topics in order to promote a barrier free community.
+Our mission is to provide services for people with disabilities so that they are able to lead self-directed lives and educate the general public about disability-related topics in order to promote a barrier free community.

 REACH of FT.
-Worth 817-870-9082, REACH of Dallas 214-630-4796.
+Worth

-REACH of Denton 940-383-1062, REACH of Plano 972-398-1111.
+REACH of Denton

 The contents of this website were developed, in part, under grants from the U.S. Department of Health & Human Services (HHS) and the TX Health and Human Services Commission (HHSC).
 The contents of this website do not, however, necessarily represent the policies of HHS and HHSC and you should not assume endorsement by either the federal or state government.

 REACH receives a majority of its funding to operate the centers from grants from HHS and HHSC.
 REACH of Denton receives 100% of its funding from HHS; REACH of Fort Worth receives 100% of its funding from HHSC; REACH of Dallas receives 100% of its funding from HHS; and REACH of Plano receives 100% of its funding from HHSC.